 It’s hard to say without seeing the lease and buyout agreements.
 In some cases, taxpayers can argue that a payment like that is actually a reduction in the monthly lease payments based on not receiving the value that you initially bargained for.
 In other words, an adjustment to the purchase...Read more »

 Who said you can't question the IRS.
 That's really bad news for my career if it's true.
 Which it's not.
 Hire a professional if you have an issue with a government agency and challenge their position.
 It's literally what lawyers are for.

 The owner is deceased and his probate is a limited judgment the PR can't sell or transfer the titles without court approval.
 There are co-owners on one title that can't sell their interest due to this limited judgment on one probate co-owner.
-The probate refuses to dismiss the co-owners need relief...
+The probate refuses to dismiss the co-owners...
 Read more »

 If you operate a a WA company from OR WA still taxes you on any income since you're a resident.
 The only way to avoid that would be to operate the company as a corporation and don't take any salary or dividends.